 Every generation has its own way of thinking and interacting with the world.
-Depending on their environment and education, they see the world of work with a different perspective.
+Depending on their environment and education, they see the world of work from a different perspective.
 Baby boomers, Generation X and the Millennials are now well known because they have been working for quite some time.
 However, Generation Z (or Gen Z) is still a mystery for a lot of workers and recruiters due to their young age, let’s see who they are.

 What is Generation Z?

 Generation Z, also called Digital Natives, are people who were born between the mid-1990s and mid-2000s.
 They are the first people who have been using screens for their whole life.
-Most of them were born after the invention of the WIFI in 1997 and they all knew how to use a phone (and then a smartphone) before the age of 10.
+Most of them were born after the invention of the WIFI in 1997 and they all knew how to use the phone (and then a smartphone) before the age of 10.
 Of course, social media is a concept they quickly understood because they grew with them.
 Facebook, for example, appeared in 2004 and was already used by 600 million people in 2010.

 Due to these technological advances, this generation is extremely connected.
 They have multiple devices, but their favourite device is the mobile that they carry literally everywhere.
-They developed a strong multitasking skill by switching constantly from one device to another.
+They developed strong multitasking skills by switching constantly from one device to another.
 Thanks to this, they are able to collect and cross-check information when they work.